 How do bicycle traffic signals work?
 Bicycle traffic signals are simply traffic signals that specifically regulate bicycle traffic.
 They are sometimes referred to as "bike heads."
 Bicyclists must obey the bicycle traffic signals just as vehicle drivers must obey traffic signals.
 The bicycle traffic signal uses the same colors as a traffic signal: green for go, yellow for yield and red for stop.
-The key difference between a bicycle signal and a conventional traffic signals.
+The key difference between a bicycle signal and a conventional traffic signal is that the bicycle signal displays color-coded bicycle symbols instead of the conventional round-lense traffic signals.
 Bicycle traffic signals are primarily used to reduce conflicts between bicyclists and motorists at existing signalized intersections.
 Sections 21456.2 and 21456.3 of the California Vehicle Code (CVC) clarify the operation of bicycle traffic signals.